Withdrawal from NATO: Canada

+Denmark

+The far-left Enhedslisten until 2022 supported withdrawal from NATO.
+The party subsequently adopted a position affirming a critical approach towards NATO but no longer supporting withdrawal until an "alternative" exists.

 France

-In 1966, due to souring relations between Washington and Paris because of the refusal to integrate France's nuclear deterrent with other North Atlantic powers, or to accept any collective form of control over its armed forces, French president Charles de Gaulle downgraded France's membership in NATO and withdrew France from the NATO Military Command Structure to pursue more independent defence options.
-However, he also stated that France would remain in the alliance even after the end of the 20-year commitment period in 1969, unless the “fundamental elements of the relations between East and West” changed.
+In 1966, due to souring relations between Washington and Paris because of the refusal to integrate France's nuclear deterrent with other North Atlantic powers, or to accept any collective form of control over its army, French president Charles de Gaulle downgraded France's membership in NATO and withdrew France from the NATO Military Command Structure to pursue more independent defense options.
+However, he also stated that France would remain in the alliance even after the end of the 20-year commitment period in 1969, unless the "fundamental elements of the relations between East and West" changed.

+In 1967, following de Gaulle's decision, all of NATO's 30-odd bases in France (consisting mostly of U.S. forces) were evacuated, along with 27,000 troops and 37,000 civilians.
+NATO headquarters left les Yvelines and moved to Belgium.

 In 2009, France rejoined the NATO Military Command Structure.
 The reversal was announced by President Nicolas Sarkozy and backed by the Parliament of France.

-Currently, of the noted political parties in France; those advocating withdrawal from NATO include the souverainist Popular Republican Union, together with the left wing La France Insoumise and the far left French Communist Party.
+Currently, of the noted political parties in France; those advocating withdrawal from NATO include the souverainist Popular Republican Union, together with the left-wing La France Insoumise and the far left French Communist Party.
 The right-wing Gaullist Debout la France and the nationalist National Rally advocate reversing the 2009 decision for France returning to NATO command.
-In a 2017 poll, 60% of French people viewed NATO favorably, and 34% unfavorably.
+In a July 2024 poll, 54% of French people viewed NATO favorably, and 37% unfavorably.